 - Consultants work with students from all classes, not just English, at all levels.

 - Consultants are expected to be polite, welcoming, and professional at all times.

 - The Writing Center follows an approach that focuses on student learning and improvement.
-Consultants are expected to follow this approach and all other guidelines described by the director.
+Consultants are expected to follow this approach and all other guidelines described by the coordinator.